Conversations on the Plurality of Worlds: Scientific and cultural context

-Translations
+Dissemination and translations

+Translations published between the late 17th century and the 18th century show the European spread of the work.
 The first English translation, titled A Discourse of the Plurality of Worlds, was published in Dublin by Sir William Donville or Domville in 1687.
 The second translation, by Aphra Behn, appeared in 1688 under the title A Discovery of New Worlds and the third, by John Glanvill, later in 1688, titled A Plurality of Worlds.
 All three are translations of the first edition (1686).
 Fontenelle added more material in the second edition (1687).
 Elizabeth Gunning translated a later edition into English in 1803 as Conversations on the Plurality of Worlds.